zepinglee/citeproc-js/manual/citeproc-doc.rst

 The ``appendCitationCluster()`` and
-``processCitationCluster()`` commands use a similar input format for citation data, which is described below in the |link| `Data Input`_ section below.
+``processCitationCluster()`` commands use a similar input format for citation data, which is described below in the `Data Input`_ → `Citation data object`_ section below.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``appendCitationCluster()``